 Many people who quest in the Enchanted Forest initially desire a goal that will not truly help them.
 To these adventurers Yarnspinner appears as a character in one of his own stories, wearing a gold brooch to signify dual status as character and narrator.
 A candid discussion about the person's life circumstances, desires, and actual needs often allows refining desires and seeking a simpler yet more effective goal.

 Most adventures in the Enchanted Forest are completed (or failed) within a single day.
-To minimize aimless wandering, sometimes Yarnspinner provides an annotated map at the start of the adventure.
+To minimize aimless wandering, Yarnspinner creates obvious paths in the forest, and might even provide an annotated map at the start of the adventure.

 The adventures that Yarnspinner creates for seekers in the Enchanted Forest are his type of dungeon.
 These adventures are always isolated from the real world: a new problem or crime is being caused by a villainous person or creature who must be outwitted or fought.
 The quest's internal logic is clear: all goals, conflicts, potential allies, and puzzles are clear and the solution is always sensible (even if not obvious) and solvable with the resources at hand.
 Most conflicts are short and involve familiar monsters and predictable tropes.
 Treasure only appears if a part of the protagonist's goal.

 When people adventure in the Enchanted Forest they face real dangers and risk real loss, injury, or even death.
 But the potential gain is real too: nearly any item, ability, power, or destiny can be obtained by successfully completing a quest in the Enchanted Forest.